teknofage/Local-Soccer-Coach-Node/README.md

 #### Rationale

-This was an attempt to refactor an existing Flask project
+This was an intensive sprint attempt to refactor an existing Flask project (https://local-soccer-coach-whmc.herokuapp.com/) in an unfamiliar language, and in a more functional framework, while adding greater functionality.

 #### Description

+Sports coaches, scouts, doctors and league administrators can connect with, and potentially work with, other professionals and semi-professionals, providing valuable support for athletes and sportsmen and women, ensuring that vitl knowledge and skills are passed on from generation to generation.

 Users can register, log in and log out securely.
 They can also update their user profiles, and upload profile pictures and resumes.